-The present members of the Compensation Committee are Mss.
-Duff-Bloom and Walters and Messrs.
-Embry and Hoag.
-Ms. Duff-Bloom serves as Chairperson of the Committee.
-The Compensation Committee reviews and approves compensation, benefits and perquisites afforded PolyOne's executive officers and other highly-compensated personnel.
+Effective in May of 2002, the functions of the Compensation Committee and the Nominating and Governance Committee were combined to form the Compensation and Governance Committee.
+The Compensation and Goverance Committee, which met three times during 2002 after its formation, reviews and approves compensation, benefits and perquisites afforded PolyOne's executive officers and other highly-compensated personnel.
 The Committee has similar responsibilities with respect to non-employee Directors, except that the Committee's actions and determinations are subject to the approval of the Board of Directors.
 The Committee also has oversight responsibilities for all of PolyOne's broad-based compensation and benefit programs and provides policy guidance and oversight on selected human resource policies and practices.
-The Compensation Committee met seven times during fiscal year 2001.
+The Committee recommends to the Board of Directors candidates for nomination as Directors of PolyOne, and the Committee advises the Board with respect to governance issues and directorship practices, reviews succession planning for the Chief Executive Officer and other executive officers and oversees the process by which the Board annually evaluates the performance of the Chief Executive Officer.
+All members of the Compensation and Governance Committee are independent.
+Prior to the formation of the Compensation and Governance Committee, the Compensation Committee met four times during 2002 and the Nominating and Governance Committee met one time during 2002.

-The present members of the Environmental, Health and Safety Committee are Ms. Walters and Messrs.
-Embry, Harnett and Moore.
-Mr. Moore serves as Chairperson of the Committee.
-The Environmental, Health and Safety Committee exercises oversight with respect to PolyOne's environmental, health, safety and product stewardship policies and practices and its compliance with related laws and regulations.
-The Environmental, Health and Safety Committee met three times during fiscal year 2001.
+The Environmental, Health and Safety Committee, which met three times during 2002, exercises oversight with respect to PolyOne's environmental, health, safety and product stewardship policies and practices and its compliance with related laws and regulations.

-The present members of the Financial Policy Committee are Ms. Cartwright and Messrs.
-Baker, Campbell and Garda.
-Mr. Baker serves as Chairperson of the Committee.
-The Financial Policy Committee exercises oversight with respect to PolyOne's capital structure, borrowing and repayment of funds, financial policies, management of foreign exchange risk and other matters of risk management, banking relationships and other financial matters relating to PolyOne.
-The Financial Policy Committee met eight times during fiscal year 2001.
+The Financial Policy Committee, which met four times during 2002, exercises oversight with respect to PolyOne's capital structure, borrowing and repayment of funds, financial policies, management of foreign exchange risk and other matters of risk management, banking relationships and other financial matters relating to PolyOne.